Monterey Conducts Operations in the Mediterranean Sea

-210401-N-WQ732-1022 MEDITERRANEAN SEA (April 1, 2021, 2021) Operations Specialist 3rd Class Ivan Mundogarcia, from Inglewood, California, prepares a door for maintenance and repair aboard the Ticonderoga-class guided-missile cruiser USS Monterey (CG 61), April 1, 2021.
+210401-N-WQ732-2015 MEDITERRANEAN SEA (April 1, 2021, 2021) Sailors practice rescue procedures during a crash and salvage drill on the flight deck of the Ticonderoga-class guided-missile cruiser USS Monterey (CG 61), April 1, 2021.
 Monterey is operating with the IKE Carrier Strike Group on a routine deployment in the U.S. Sixth Fleet area of operations in support of U.S. national interests and security in Europe and Africa.
 (U.S. Navy photo by Mass Communication Specialist Seaman Chelsea Palmer/Released)

 |Date Taken: